-Easy and delicious Korean Dumpling Sauce, also known as Yangnyeom Jang!
-Flecked with sesame seeds, Gochukaru, and green onions — use this bright and vinegary condiment with EVERYTHING.
+Make an easy dipping sauce: Korean Dumpling Sauce, also known as Yangnyeom Jang!
+Flecked with sesame seeds, Gochukaru, and green onions — use this bright and tangy condiment with EVERYTHING.
 Fantastic with dumplings, pot stickers, savory pancakes, deep-fried food, and pan-fried jeon.
 Or drizzle over rice, noodles, and on top of everything else!

-Korean Dumpling Sauce or Yangnyeom Jang is a popular sauce or condiment that’s served with dumplings.
-Tastes good with homemade or store bought dumplings, Japanese gyoza, potstickers, Chinese dumpling, and Korean mandu.
+Korean Dumpling Sauce, also called Yangnyeom Jang, is a popular sauce or condiment that’s served with dumplings.
+Tastes good with homemade or store-bought dumplings, Japanese gyoza, potstickers, Chinese dumplings, and Korean mandu.

 Ingredients: